awsdocs/amazon-connect-admin-guide/doc_source/quick-connects-delete.md

 # Delete quick connects<a name="quick-connects-delete"></a>

+Use the [DeleteQuickConnect](https://docs.aws.amazon.com/connect/latest/APIReference/API_DeleteQuickConnect.html) API to delete quick connects\.

-At this time you can't delete quick connects\.
-You can reuse them by changing the type, destination, and contact flow on the **Quick connects** page\.
+At this time you can't delete quick connects using the Amazon Connect admin console\.
+However, you can reuse them by changing the type, destination, and contact flow on the **Quick connects** page\.

 Or, you can remove them from a queue on the **Edit queue** page so that agents can't see them in the Contact Control Panel \(CCP\)\.